Most Effective Products

 Spraying Atrazine

-How long it takes to see results from an application of Atrazine can vary somewhat, depending on what type of weeds you are targeting.
-Typically, Atrazine is a very slow-acting herbicide, and it can take up to 4 to 6 weeks after application to see desired results and death of the target weed.
+How long it takes to see results from an application of Atrazine can vary somewhat, depending on the type of weeds you target.
+Typically, Atrazine is a very slow-acting herbicide, and it can take up to 4 to 6 weeks after application to see the desired results and death of the target weed.

 Featured Products